A New Chapter in the History of TWG

-The 12th edition of The World Games will take place on 07-17 August 2025.
-The host city will be the megacity Chengdu in the People's Republic of China.
+The 12th edition of The World Games will take place from 7th to 17th August 2025.
+The host city will be the mega-city Chengdu in the People’s Republic of China.
 The guidelines of the IWGA strategy paper ‘Growth Beyond Excellence’, adopted in November 2020, will be applied for the first time at TWG 2025.
 For the third time in the history of The World Games since 1981, the multi-sport event is a guest in Asia.

 Growth Beyond Excellence

 The strategy paper ‘Growth Beyond Excellence’ sets the guidelines with regard to the sports programme and the number of participants.
 The maximum permitted number (including athletes and technical officials) for the sports programme of TWG 2025 and onwards will be increased from 4,200 to 5,000.
 In principle, this number will include 4,000 participants proposed by the IWGA Member Federations.